-The body’s endocrine system includes the pancreas, the thyroid, parathyroid, pineal, hypothalamus, adrenal and pituitary glands, and the ovaries and testes.
-It also involves many other organs which respond to, modify, or metabolize hormones.
+Endocrinology encompasses the care and treatment of hormone-producing glands that regulate metabolism, growth and development, reproduction, sleep, mood and more.
+The body’s endocrine system includes the pancreas, the thyroid, parathyroid, pineal, hypothalamus, adrenal and pituitary glands, ovaries, testes and other organs which respond to, modify or metabolize hormones.

 Within our Endocrinology Department, we have the Thyroid Center of New Hampshire, which is a comprehensive, full-service endocrine clinic providing expert thyroid care to both new and existing patients.
 Our two board-certified providers, Mikhail Signalov, DO, and Shellie Hafer, APRN, understand that conditions relating to the thyroid often affect many other systems throughout the body.
 That’s why we proudly offer our patients the guidance, treatment, and both short and long term condition management they need along with the convenience of high quality care.

 5 Topics to Bring Up at Your Next Primary Care Visit

 My Hair is Falling Out – What is Going On?

 If you have noticed persistent hair thinning, it may not be mere stress, but an issue with your thyroid.
 Endocrinologists are specialists skilled in diagnosis and treatment of disorders involving hormones.

 Diabetes and thyroid disease can be treated and managed

 People who have Type 1 diabetes are at a higher risk of developing thyroid disease.
 And while there’s no clear connection between Type 2 diabetes and thyroid disease, treating diabetes can be more challenging for those who have a thyroid condition.